jinyihan1001/jinyihan.github.io/_pages/research.md

 Robotic Ultrasound Imaging (The University of Hong Kong)
 ======
+Background
+---
+Ultrasound imaging has been widely used in medical detection and diagnosis, because of its convenience and safety, compared with CT and MRI.
+Traditional 2D ultrasound imaging only generate 2D imagines, which is lack of intuitive clarity.
+3D ultrasound imaging is time-consuming and need multi-times the storage memory.
+So we come up with an idea, combining the 2D and 3D ultrasound imaging advantages, reconstruct 3D models from 2D images.
+To construct the 3D models from 2D ultrasound images, robotic ultrasound is needed to ensure accurate location of the probe and avoid subjectivity and uncertainty.
+---

 Build a 3 degrees of freedom robotic ultrasound imaging robotic system